think2times/Fastrack/Doing/owd/February.md

 ### 11th
 - Taking a meditation when I was bathing in the sunlight was very comfortable
 - Today's rice was really delicious
+- My little brother bought two new patches for the wound